What Does a Graphic Designer Do?

-Overall, the Bureau of Labor Statistics predicts only 4 percent job growth for graphic designers between 2016 and 2026, which is slower than the average for all occupations.
-However, looking at the growth of graphic design jobs within specific industries reveals that there's much more behind that number: The BLS predicts that graphic design jobs in traditional publishing (magazines, newspapers, books, etc.) will decline by 20 percent during the period, but graphic design jobs related to digital services will grow 24 percent.
+The Bureau of Labor Statistics predicts only 4% job growth for graphic designers overall between 2016 and 2026, which is slower than the average for all occupations.
+However, the job outlook varies by industry.
+The BLS predicts that graphic design jobs in traditional publishing (magazines, newspapers, books, etc.) will decline by 20% during the period, but graphic design jobs related to digital services will grow by 24%.

 Graphic designers are often employed by specialized design services firms, advertising agencies, and publishers.
 Some are freelancers, which means they work on a job-by-job basis, usually for different clients.

 Most graphic design jobs are full-time, but longer hours are required when there are impending deadlines.
 Freelancer hours can vary from part-time to busier than full time.

 You can find hundreds of options for accredited schools for graphic design through the National Association of Schools of Art and Design.

 Popular platforms for job searching within the graphic design industry are Media Bistro, the Association for Professional Design (AIGA) job board, and Creative Hotlist.

 People interested in graphic design may also pursue the following careers, which are listed along with their median salaries: